samus-io/tablab-steps/steps/lz6IFdrHK9V6BuN00rB0EjWblUJdZBV9sS9/en/README.md

-# Enforcing CSRF protections in Jakarta EE 10
+# Preventing CSRF using double-submit cookie pattern in Node.js 20

 * TODO